postman-open-technologies/knowledge-base/R/oas_servers.md

 or `127.0.0.1`, and dns based if it is a valid domain name.
 This therefore excludes relative paths as well as entries that use variable templates.

+The top level domain names statistics, we derived the entries from the `host` and `servers` properties present in the API specifications, excluding local and IP based hosts.
+The query uses a distinct clause to prevent multiple counts withing the same as API.